solidi/writing/05-deception-degenerate-ab-testing.md

 > Impactful wisdom by Daniel Weber.
 As always, time will tell how this shakes out.
 Data, tooling, and their alignment will continue to increase testing power.
-Public awareness will engage by asking hard questions.
+Public awareness will engage by asking the hard questions.
 If there is one lasting advice, try not to deceive… too much.

 If you are interested in more information on the subject of dark patterns, check out https://darkpatterns.org/.